-Vineyard Wind submitted its COP in December 2017.
+Deepwater Wind submitted its COP on June 29, 2018.
 BOEM will review the COP and approve, disapprove, or approve with modifications the proposed activities.
-This submission will initiate another round of environmental review and public comment under the National Environmental Policy Act.
+This submission will initiate environmental review and public comment under the National Environmental Policy Act.

 Site Assessment Plan

-On May 10, 2018, The Bureau of Ocean Energy Management approved the Site Assessment Plan (SAP) for Lease OCS-A 0501 (Vineyard Wind).
-The SAP approval allows for the installation of up to two Fugro SEAWATCH Wind LiDAR metocean buoys.
-For additional information, please find the approved SAP below:
+On October 12, 2017, the Bureau of Ocean Energy Management approved the Site Assessment Plan (SAP) for Lease OCS-A 0486 (Deepwater Wind New England LLC).
+The SAP approval allows for the installation of an AXYS FLiDAR 6M™ meteorological buoy within the lease area.
+For additional information, please find the approved SAP and conditions of approval below:

-On March 30, 2018, the Bureau of Ocean Energy Management (BOEM) announced its Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) for the Construction and Operations Plan (COP) submitted by Vineyard Wind LLC (Vineyard Wind) that would allow it to construct and operate an 800 megawatt (MW) wind energy facility offshore Massachusetts.
+The Bureau of Ocean Energy Management (BOEM) published a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) for the Construction and Operations Plan (COP) submitted by Deepwater Wind South Fork LLC (Deepwater Wind) on October 19.
+2018.